 Room 309 (upper level) – teacher, Gary Shaffer

 The Miracle Workers are a group of individuals with unique abilities.
 They meet regularly during the Sunday School hour, but also gather socially on a regular basis.
-They have movie night at the church the first and fourth Saturday of the month and have lunch the second Sunday of the month at Lincoln Diner.
+They have movie night at the church the first and third Saturday of the month and have lunch the second Sunday of the month at McDonald’s on Steinwehr Ave.
 The Miracle Workers are also passionate about service projects; they have a team that walks in the Relay for Life.

 Movers & Shapers

 Room 301 (upper level) – contact, Jim Dunlop